MirkoZETA/FlexNetSim-API/README.md

 # Flex Net Sim Backend API

-This is a Flask-based backend API that runs the Flex Net Sim C++ library.
+This is a Flask-based backend API that runs the FlexNetSim C++ library.
+It is an unofficial API that powers the backend for the web app deployed at [www.in-progress.com](www.in-progress.com).

 ## Prerequisites